JuliaLang/www.julialang.org/manual/integers-and-floating-point-numbers/index.md

     julia> typeof(ans)
     Uint64

+This behavior is based on the observation that when one uses unsigned hex literals for integer values, one typically is using them to represent a fixed numeric byte sequence, rather than an integer value.

 The minimum and maximum representable values of primitive numeric types such as integers are given by the `typemin` and `typemax` functions:

     julia> (typemin(Int32), typemax(Int32))